 How nice.
 How abysmally nice for them.

 The problem with “nice,” though, is that it doesn’t keep our attention.
 You know how people sometimes say, when they’re being dismissive of something, “Oh, that’s nice, dear”?
-Nice doesn’t really force us to sit up and take notice, and nice certainly doesn’t create tension within us, pulling us to the edge of our seats.
+Nice doesn’t really force us to sit up and take notice, and nice certainly doesn’t succeed at creating conflict and tension in story, pulling us to the edge of our seats.

 Sure, we don’t want a character to be dragged through the wringer.
 Nice things do have to happen on occasion.
 But last week I was preparing for a workshop that I gave on Saturday at the Loft, and I was going over a story theory that I cover extensively in my book, which I call the Emotional Plot.

-The gist is a little hard to explain in one blog post (thought I try to do it here, in a 2009 blog post that contains the seeds of what I would extrapolate on in the 2012 book).
+The gist is a little hard to explain in one blog post (thought I try to do it in a 2009 blog post about plotting a novel).
 Basically, what we’re looking at above is the standard three-act structure but instead of tracking how the plot rises and then falls, we are tracking how the character feels during each step of the process.

 And if you’re seeing this graph, you’ll notice that the “Fall” is a HUGE part of it.
 And it ends in something called the “Rock Bottom.”
 That doesn’t exactly sound too nice, now does it.
-Basically, for the majority of your story, your job is to put your character through internally or externally uncomfortable or dangerous situations to get the most possible tension out of your work.
+Basically, for the majority of your story, your job is to put your character through internally or externally uncomfortable or dangerous situations so that you’re creating conflict and tension in story.

 The “Fall” shouldn’t be a complete slide into misery.
 Like a good snow tubing hill (Am I from Minnesota now or what?!), it should have a few bumps to keep things exciting before plunging again.
 Allow your character small victories and moments of contentment, then yank the rug out from under them again.

 If your plot seems thick, or your story is lacking momentum, or you feel like wandering away for a nap when reading your revision for the Xth time, think, “Am I being too nice?
 Are too many nice things happening to this character?”
 Take an especially close look at your chapter endings.
 Do they mostly end at the resolution of a scene or problem?
-If so, there’s too much “nice” and not enough tension to carry the reader across the vast expanse of the white at the end of the page and past the mountain of your next chapter heading.
+If so, you’re laying on too much “nice” and not succeeding at creating sufficient tension in story to carry the reader to the next chapter.

-Not everything can be life-or-death in your story, that’s not sustainable, and your reader will learn to ignore that level of tension like the body ignores a dull pain.
+Not everything can be life-or-death in your story, that’s not sustainable.
+Redundant writing and pattern, especially when it comes to plot, can lull your reader into not caring.
 But if you find that you’re running into a lot of “more tension, please!” comments, think of the nicest, coziest moments in your story, and really focus on a way to either cut them down or insert an especially shocking twist after then that turns “nice” on its ear.